blakewashburn/cc4iot_FinalProject/README.md

 CPSC8810 - Cloud Computing for the Internet of Things

-This repo contains the code files that were using the creation of our final project
+This repo contains the code files that were used for the creation of our final project